Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 …your brand is your company’s public identity.
 Ideally, your brand should embody the best (and most essential) attributes of your company.

 In particular, the millennial generation has been shown to desire an authentic connection with their clothing brands.
-Fabrizio Moreira writes in his article “Building a Startup Clothing Brand in a Fast Fashion Economy“:
+Fabrizio Moreira writes in “Building a Startup Clothing Brand in a Fast Fashion Economy“:

 They want a brand “experience,” they want authenticity.
 It follows, then, that having a message that resonates with these consumers, and staying authentic to that message, is one of the few ways to break into the cutthroat fashion industry as a small brand…

 So, before you sketch your first rendering, ask yourself these important questions:

 - What identity do I want my clothing brand to project?

 - Who will want to wear my clothes?